kittycat2002/WTT-CommonLib/README.md

       // Asset prefab for this item: what 3D model and icon the game should use "Prefab": {
-        // Path to the AssetBundle and prefab file for the item "path": "Gear_Belts/belt_fannypack.bundle",
+        // Path to the AssetBundle file for the item "path": "Gear_Belts/belt_fannypack.bundle",
-        // Some mods use rcz for internal stuff, ignore if you don't use it "rcid": ""
+        "rcid": ""
       },